Engineering-Research-and-Development/true-connector/README.md

 ### Broker <a name="broker"></a>

-Information on how TRUE Connector can interact with Broker, can be found on following link [Broker](BROKER.md)
+Information on how TRUE Connector can interact with Broker, can be found on following [link](doc/BROKER.md)

 ### Usage Control <a name="usagecontrol"></a>
 The TRUE Connector integrates the [Fraunhofer MyData Framework](https://www.mydata-control.de/) for implementing the Usage Control.
 Details about the PMP and PEP components can be found [here](doc/USAGE_CONTROL_RULES.md).